jennerdulce/data-structures-and-algorithms/javascript/code-challenges/Data-Structures/trees/README.md

   - add left and right nodes to the queue and repeat the process
 - return the largest node value

+#### fizzBuzz(node)

+- start by passing a COPY of a root of a premade tree as an argument
+- create a tree
+- assign the copy of original tree node to the root of newly created tree
+- created a helper function `walk` to traverse and assign new values to tree nodes
+- if divisible by 3 and 5 -> fizzbuzz
+- if divisible by 3 -> fizz
+- if divisible by 5 -> buzz
+- else change int to string
+- if node has children
+  - traverse through children and use helper function recursively
+- initiate process by invoking helper function with root of the new tree
+- return the newly created tree

 ## API
 <!-- Description of each method publicly available to your Linked List -->